 Let’s cover some of the factors I may not talk about in the individual reviews which can affect the ratings:

 Many cat foods come from the same manufacturer as other brands, and I track consumer feedback on all those manufacturers.
 Some have an excellent reputation, and some don’t.
-Sadly, with some leading Australian manufacturers I have received many reports of sickness and/or diarrhoea, which means none of those brands will be on the best cat food in Australia list above.
+Sadly, with some leading Australian manufacturers I have received many reports of sickness and/or diarrhea, which means none of those brands will be on the best cat food in Australia list above.

 Some cat foods have established a great reputation and loyal following, only to change manufacturer or ingredients and seemingly fall off a cliff in terms of quality.